ctigaret/scipyen/doc/install/Python/Windows/README.txt

 3.3.
 Copy scipyen_startup.py to %VIRTUAL_ENV%\Scripts

-3.4. copy scipyact.bat, vs64.bat and scipyact_vs64.bat to %USERPROFILE%\Scripts
+3.4. edit and copy scipyact.bat, vs64.bat and scipyact_vs64.bat to %USERPROFILE%\Scripts

 (NOTE: you can name these scripts whatever you like, just make note of what each does; in the following, I will use the above names by convention)